attack-community/website/event.md

 The 2025 EU ATT&CK Community Workshop will take place, in hybrid format, on 15 May 2025 from 9:30am CET until 5pm CET, hosted by <a href="https://www.eurocontrol.int/"> Eurocontrol </a> and supported by the <a href="https://ctid.mitre.org/"> MITRE Center for Threat-Informed Defense </a> and the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium </a>.
 It is organized by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK® Framework in Prevention, Detection/Hunting and Response.

+You can register for the event on the following link:
+<a href="https://www.eurocontrol.int/event/2025-eu-mitre-attckr-community-workshop"> Registration for the 2025 EU MITRE ATT&CK Community Workshop </a>

+Please specify if you would like to attend in person or virtually.
+If you attend in person at the Eurocontrol premises in Brussels, you can also submit a proposal for a talk, to share your experience with the ATT&CK® Framework.

 ## Draft Agenda

 | 15-May   |                                                                                       |             |            |                                   |